ssanderson/pycon-2016/outline.md

         # call frame is setup.
         CO_NOFREE = 0x0040

-        # The CO_COROUTINE flag is set for coroutines creates with the
+        # The CO_COROUTINE flag is set for coroutines created with the
         # types.coroutine decorator.
 This converts old-style coroutines into
         # python3.5 style coroutines.
         CO_COROUTINE = 0x0080